google/xls/docs_src/codegen_options.md

 -   `--period_relaxation_percent=...` sets the percentage that the computed minimum clock period is increased.
 May not be specified with `--clock_period_ps`.
+-   `--worst_case_throughput=...` sets the worst-case throughput bound to use when `--generator=pipeline`.
+If set, allows scheduling a pipeline with worst-case throughput no slower than once per N cycles (assuming no stalling `recv`s).
 -   `--additional_input_delay_ps=...` adds additional input delay to the inputs.
     This can be helpful to meet timing when integrating XLS designs with other RTL.